-Liberal thinkers claim their approach lets 100 flowers bloom freely because it stands outside arguments as to the nature of the good.
-That's obviously false.
+Liberal thinkers claim their approach lets a hundred flowers bloom because it stands outside arguments as to the nature of the good.
+Each can follow his bliss.
+The claim is obviously false.
 The "good" is simply whatever it is that makes a goal worth pursuing.
-Nobody can stand outside arguments about what goals are worth pursuing.
-Life includes too many things that demand a decision.
-If government claims to be based simply on freedom and equality, and not on any definite conception of the good, then either the laws don't make sense or something is being hidden.
+No comprehensive way of organizing things-no government or social order-can stand outside arguments about what goals are worth pursuing.
+There are too many things that demand a decision that forecloses other decisions.
+If a government claims to be based simply on freedom and equality, and not on any definite conception of the good, then either the laws don't make sense or something is being hidden.